Mrs.Teresa Sawyer, MTSS K-5 Interventionist

 ***Every child should be encouraged to read books at their individual instructional level for 15-20 minutes every day to maintain consistency while improving reading skills.
 Children benefit from being read to from birth to grow their vocabulary.
 Reading is an adventure with every word in each new book.

-Here's to a year full of successful learning growth!!!
+Here's to a year full of successful reading growth!!!

 Mrs. Teresa Sawyer